Our Mission Statement

 A useful reference is the NSPCC’s Net Aware: Guide for the social networks your kids use.
 This includes information on how to set up and protect you and your child’s information.

-If you are under 16 you can download and read a copy of the ASA Child Power form.
+If you are under 16 you can download and read a copy of the Swim England Child Power form.
 You can fill this in and give it our Welfare Officer.
 You can talk about anything that matters to you: from the support you get from your coach, who you talk to when you’re upset, and who helps you when swimming gets challenging or difficult.